Thomas Drummond, Lord Drummond: Early life

 Drummond was born on 21 July 1742 at Largs in Scotland as Thomas Lundin.
-He was the second of three sons born to James Lundin (1707–1781) and the former Lady Rachel Bruce (d.
-1769), a daughter of Thomas Bruce, 7th Earl of Kincardine.
+He was the second of three sons born to James Lundin and the former Lady Rachel Bruce, a daughter of Thomas Bruce, 7th Earl of Kincardine.
 His elder sister, Veronica Drummond, married Duncan Campbell of Kames, and his younger brother, was James Drummond, 1st Baron Perth.

 The Lundins descended from Thomas de Lundin, a natural son of King William the Lion.
-Thomas' paternal grandparents were Robert Lundin (1675–1716) and Anne Inglis (a daughter of Sir James Inglis of Cramond).
+Thomas' paternal grandparents were Robert Lundin and Anne Inglis (a daughter of Sir James Inglis of Cramond).
 His grandfather Robert was a younger son of John Drummond, 1st Earl of Melfort (younger son of the 3rd Earl of Perth) by his first wife, Sophia Maitland.
 Sophia, his great-grandmother, had inherited Lundin from her brother John Lundin of Lundin, both children of Margaret (née Lundin) Maitland and Robert Maitland (a younger son of John Maitland, 1st Earl of Lauderdale).
 Sophia's mother Margaret had inherited the Lundin estates upon the death of her father, John Lundin of Lundin, in 1684.